IFRCGo/ecv-toolkit/app/_disease/disease-28_en.md

 lang: en
 ---

+### Overview

-A ‘clusters of illness or death’ is a group of people or animals in the same area who become sick with the same symptoms (signs of illness) at about the same time.
-The people or animals may get sick and recover or may die from the disease.
+- A "clusters of illness or death" is a group of people or animals in the same area who become sick with the same symptoms (signs of illness) at about the same time.
+The people or animals may get sick and recover or may die from the disease
-’Unexplained’ means that the germ or thing that is making people sick is unknown.
+- "Unexplained" means that the germ or thing that is making people sick is unknown

 ### Transmission

 - In the beginning, how the disease spreads is not known.
-It might be spreading from person to person by touching or may be transmitted through the air, via animals, or through water or food.
+It might be spreading from person to person by touching or may be transmitted through the air, via animals, or through water or food

 ### Symptoms